PraveenMut/portfolio-project/README.md

 - The routing of traffic (DNS)
 - The protocol method of transmitting client-server data in a formalised manner (HTTP, FTP)

-### Packet Handling
+### Packet Handling and Transport Handling
 This allows for transport of data from one PC to another PC (typically client to server) to occur in a formalised manner.
-This is the base layer that can allow traffic to flwo
+This is the base layer that can allow traffic to flow.

-### DNS
+### DNS / Routing
 DNS, or Domain Name System, is a decentralized directory that translates domain names from the transport layer (base layer) to IPs and then routes it to the correct server.

-### HTTP
+### HTTP / Document Handling
 These allow for data from requests from URLs to occur.
 HTML documents can be sent through this protocol.

 ## Impact of the Internet to the world
 The original goal of the internet was to provide the collective intelligence of many individuals across the globe.
-As there is no restrictions (until recently) on what knowledge could be shared, this is single handedly the most powerful innovation created by mankind.
+As there is no restrictions (until recently) on what knowledge could be shared, this is single handily  the most powerful innovation created by mankind.
 Instead of being restricted on the intelligence of what 1 individual or corporation, now anyone, anywhere, regardless of any status can access the world's knowledge in the hands of their pocket.

 Ordering a pizza?
 Sure!
 Booking a ticket?
 Sure!
 Understanding science?
 Don't run to the library for outdated texts, just go type it in Google.
 Not sure where you are and need a taxi?
 Easy.